 - He shoots other photography outside of weddings.
 For example, if a client comes into the studio to discuss a wedding, they can look at his portfolio books and see he shoots children’s portraits.
 If the client wants to book a photographer for their child’s portraits, they know that Jared can both shoot the wedding and take the portraits.
 Additionally, having the portfolio book helps plant the seed in the client’s mind they will want to purchase this product.

-- He book helps plant the seed for future sales.
+- His book helps plant the seed for future sales.
 In the example of the client who is interested in a wedding and portraits, they have the chance to physically hold the portfolio book, look through it, and see that Jared can create a book like that for them, as well.
 It helps plant the seed for books early on before the conversation about products occurs.
-This is a critical component for product sales because it is easier to sell something that someone has seen (or in this case, touched).
+This is a critical component for product sales or to make money as a wedding photographer because it is easier to sell something that someone has seen (or in this case, touched).

 The portfolio book in Jared’s workflow is meant to share his past work with potential clients (in-person).
 If he books a client who he cannot meet with first and shoots their wedding, he sends an 8×10 proof book to them with all their images.